zabrewer/FN70489-Scanner/README.md

 # Use

-## Warning!
+## Caution!

-This scanner makes SSH connection to IOS devices and reads attributes from show run and show ver - however it does so quickly by use of Python's Asychio module.
+This scanner makes SSH connections to IOS devices and reads attributes from show run and show ver - it does so quickly by use of Python's Asychio module.
 It has been tested in a lab environment only.
 The license file provided with this software absolves all parties of issues, accidental or otherwise.

+That said, if you have issues or questions I will try to update the code if you (open an issue on this repository)[https://github.com/zabrewer/FN70489-Scanner/issues].

 ## The hosts.yaml File